awsdocs/amazon-athena-user-guide/doc_source/ctas-insert-into-etl.md

 1. Note the time that the query ran and the amount of data scanned\.

-1. Run the same query on the new table, noting the query execution time and amount of data scanned\.
+1. Run the same query on the new table, noting the query runtime and amount of data scanned\.

    ```
    SELECT year,